 The Subject Educator I serves as a member of the Family Development Team to deliver programming and assist with the evaluation, planning and management of Family Development programs to child care providers and parents in Herkimer, Madison, and Oneida Counties.
-The educator will deliver programs to child care providers on topics including, but not limited to: NYS Health and Safety guidelines, engaging learning environments, program organization and routines, parent communication, program development, developmentally appropriate practice, professionalism, and responsibility.
-The Educator will provide information to child care providers and parents regarding other Extension programs, community agencies, and services as needed.
+The educator will deliver established educational programs to child care providers and parents on topics including, but not limited to: Office of Children and Family Services (OCFS) guidelines, New York State Health and Safety guidelines, engaged learning environments, program organization and routine, parent and provider communication, developmentally appropriate practice, program development, professionalism and responsibility.
+This position will provide data entry of parent and provider data requiring confidentiality.
+The Educator will provide information to participants regarding other Extension programs, community agencies, and services as needed.

 Bachelor's Degree and one year related experience.
 Associates Degree and 2 years transferable program/functional experience may substitute for Bachelor's Degree requirement.

 Demonstrated ability to plan, teach, and evaluate educational programs through a variety of delivery methods to reach individuals and groups.

 Ability to plan and organize personal work responsibilities according to priorities developed with immediate supervisor.

 Ability to communicate effectively through oral, written, and visual means.

 Demonstrated ability to function as a team member working with staff.